Key Takeaways

 - Exclusivity provisions - Could a buyer's existing business create a conflict with your exclusive agreements?

 For every problematic provision, you have options: renegotiate the contract now, obtain advance consent, or structure the deal to avoid triggering the provision (some asset sales, for example, don't technically involve a "change of control" at the entity level).
 But you need to know about these issues 12-18 months in advance, not during the buyer's due diligence when you have no leverage.
+See our M&A deal structures guide for how deal structure can affect which contracts need consent.

 Lease Transferability